8 Ways to Succeed With Facebook Live StreamingScott Van Camp 01.29.2019

 We're LIVE from Rufus King Park in Jamaica, Queens to Turn Up The Vote.
 Join us, Common and Howard Schultz to celebrate National Voter Registration Day.

 Posted by Starbucks on Tuesday, September 27, 2016

 A live broadcast can instantly highlight your company’s knowledge while offering helpful information to the audience.
-Companies are running recurring talk show-like sessions that cover topics important to customers.
-Bloomberg was an early adopter of Facebook Live, broadcasting live from its offices and trading floors to offer viewers an insider’s look into its offices (including their empty pizza boxes) while offering market data.
+Recurring talk show-like sessions or “breaking news” videos can cover topics important to customers while they’re fresh.
+Bloomberg was an early adopter of Facebook Live, broadcasting live from its offices and trading floors to offer viewers an insider’s look (including their empty pizza boxes) while offering real-time market data.

 We're LIVE with a market update from Tom Keene: Here are the most important charts of the day http://bloom.bg/2gZFiwV

 Posted by Bloomberg on Wednesday, December 21, 2016

 By giving viewers calls-to-action during the live broadcast, like mentioning blog posts, videos or other content, you can draw large numbers of people to your website.
 Even though the content will still be there later, you’re creating a sense of urgency by mentioning it during a live video.
 People may feel like the need to check it out right now.
 Improve conversions by using Bit.ly or a similar URL shortener to make memorable URLs since you likely won’t be able to post them on the video until after the broadcast.

 Utilizing its formidable arsenal of interactive tools, Facebook Live allows viewers to ask questions or leave comments.
 As the presenter, you can see and respond to these comments or questions in real time, creating a truly interactive experience for viewers.
 That interaction translates to better engagement.
 Juniper Networks saw a 500% increase in link clicks year over year and a 200-300% increase in engagements after launching their Facebook Live program.